Trump's EPA rolls back Obama-era coal ash regulations

 But environmental groups say the rollback of coal ash storage regulations established by the Obama administration in 2015 could affect drinking water near dozens of sites.

 Dalal Aboulhosn, Sierra Club’s deputy legislative director for land and water, said legal action was being considered.
-"We are pouring through the rule change see what our next steps might be," she said
+"We are poring through the rule change see what our next steps might be," she said.

 The coal industry petitioned the Trump administration for the roll back, announced by Environmental Protection Agency Acting Administrator Andrew Wheeler — a former lobbyist for the coal industry.